Embu, Kenya

-Embu is a city located approximately 125 km northeast of Nairobi towards Mount Kenya.
-Embu served as the provincial capital of the former Eastern Province and currently serves as the headquarters of the Eastern Region in Kenya.
-It is also the county headquarters of Embu County.
+Embu is a town located approximately 125 km northeast of Nairobi towards Mount Kenya.
+With a population of 64,979 its the 37th largest urban center in Kenya.
+Embu served as the provincial capital of the former Eastern Province and currently serves as the headquarters of Embu County in Kenya.
 Located on the south-eastern foothills of Mount Kenya, the Municipality of Embu had a population of 204,979 in 2019 census.
-Embu is also the 8th Largest Municipality in Kenya.Embu municipality has been ranked as the fastest growing municipality Outside municipalities within Nairobi.It is the commercial hub of the Central Eastern part of Kenya and provides an avenue for trade, tourism and highway transit between the national capital and the Northern Frontier.
+Embu is also the 8th Largest Municipality in Kenya.
+It is the commercial hub of the Central Eastern part of Kenya and provides an avenue for trade, tourism and highway transit between the national capital and the Northern Frontier.

 History

 Embu town is a major trading centre in Eastern Kenya.
 For a long time, it was the main economic centre for the Embu, Mbeere, Meru and Kamba communities as well as other communities from central Kenya.
 Mbeere was carved out of the former Embu district in the 1990s and Siakago town, about 25 km east of Embu town, was made its headquarters.

 Origins of Embu people are cited from North West Africa.
 They moved south to Congo.
-Then they later moved Eastward to the coast of Kenya via Tanganyika.
-It is in Tanganyika that there were intermarriages with both natives and migrants from farther south (mostly Bantus).
+Then later moved Eastwards to the coast of Kenya via Tanganyika.
+While in Tanganyika the Embu intermarried with both natives and migrants from farther south (mostly Bantus).